thomas051083/psd-psw/_exclusives-2021/CSC-Clubhouse.md

       <br>
 			Walk-in for pool use between 1 to 31 Jul '21, <br>no
 			prior booking needed.
-Public Service Officers can sign in up to 2 guests.<br> Prevailing guest fees applies.
+Public Service Officers can sign <br> in up to 2 guests.
+Prevailing guest fees applies.
 			<br>
 			<br>
 		</td>